fbal98/Go-stack/README.md

 `func (s *Stack) Print(direction string)`

 Prints the stack items in either horizontal or vertical direction.
 Takes a direction string as an argument.
 Prints an error message if the stack is empty or an invalid direction is provided.

----

-This README provides a comprehensive overview of your stack implementation, detailing the installation, usage, and functions available.